 The rationale is that by taking a stake, and supporting, an organisation which is operating in a ‘responsible’ or ‘sustainable’ way, there will be long-term positive impacts for society and the environment.

 This type of investment is really gaining momentum.
 The US Forum for Sustainable and Responsible Investment found that around $17 trillion dollars, one in every three being invested in the US, is now claiming to have a focus on the ESG sector.

 Historically passed off for hippies and activists, sustainable investing was the cause of eye-rolls in board rooms all over financial centres, merely the side dish to accompany a main course of shareholdings in fossil fuels, tobacco and gambling industries.

 But then the tides started to turn.
 As clients attuned to more postmodern values, so did the investment managers.
 Morally responsible ESG investing has gained momentum due to a number of factors, including:

 - Longer term analysis was possible and the data showed that well-managed companies, exposed to fewer structural and governance-based risks, were providing returns to rival the more traditional growth or value investment strategies.
 Like tofu and reusable coffee cups – responsible investing was no longer just for the nonconformists.

 - Investors began to ask challenging questions – voting with their (divesting) feet when the answers weren’t shifting far enough along the colour spectrum to green.
 That shift couldn’t be heard clearer than by Oil & Gas giant ExxonMobil, who were removed from the Dow Jones index back in August, having been a member since the 1920s!
 They are now being surpassed by businesses focussing on the future, not the past.

 But wait, how does ESG investing actually help our planet?

-Risk – what risks they are exposed to which could jeopardise that likelihood.
+Risk – what risks the investment is exposed to which could jeopardise the likelihood of that return.